pytorch/pytorch/docs/source/jit_language_reference_v2.rst

     * When matched, TorchScript generates a corresponding ``SugaredValue`` instance that contains lowering logic for these values.
     * Example: ``torch.jit.isinstance()``
 * Name Match:
-    * For Python built-in functions and constants, TorchScript identifies them by name, and creates a corresponding SugaredValue instance that implements their functionality.
+    * For Python built-in functions and constants, TorchScript identifies them by name, and creates a corresponding ``SugaredValue`` instance that implements their functionality.
     * Example: ``all()``
 * Value Snapshot:
-    * For Python values from unrecognized modules, TorchScript attempts to take a snapshot of the value and converts to a constant in the graph of the function(s) or method(s) that are being compiled.
+    * For Python values from unrecognized modules, TorchScript attempts to take a snapshot of the value and converts it to a constant in the graph of the function(s) or method(s) that are being compiled.
     * Example: ``math.pi``